Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 You can expect to lose anywhere from 85-160 points on your credit score when the foreclosure first hits your credit report.
 If your credit score was good to start with, expect a much sharper drop than if your credit was already poor or average.

 In most cases, you will not be able to qualify for a new credit card, auto loan, or mortgage immediately after a foreclosure.
-You may also see the interest rates on your current credit cards rise as a result of the drop.
+In addition, you may also see the interest rates on your current credit cards rise due to the drop.

 How does a short sale affect your credit?

-In the past, the damage of foreclosures could be reduced by completing a short sale or a deed-in-lieu of foreclosure rather than going through with an “official” foreclosure proceeding.
+In the past, you could reduce the damage of foreclosures by completing a short sale or a deed-in-lieu of foreclosure rather than going through with an “official” foreclosure proceeding.
 However, the credit bureaus have since started penalizing all three of these situations identically.

 The only potential benefit to a short sale or deed-in-lieu is the possibility of qualifying for a new mortgage shortly thereafter.
 However, the negative impact on your credit score may make this impossible.